openid/SIOPv2/openid-connect-self-issued-v2-1_0.md

 RPs MUST send a `nonce` parameter  with every Self-Issued OP Authentication Request as a basis for replay detection complying with the security considerations given in [@!OpenID.Core], Section 15.5.2.

 Other parameters MAY be sent.
 Note that all Claims are returned in the ID Token.

+A previously received, encrypted `id_token` MUST be decrypted to the inner signed `id_token` for use as an `id_token_hint` value.
+Such a value MAY be re-encrypted if a mutually supported set of algorithms is available with the SIOP (such as those advertised with `request_object_encryption_alg_values_supported` and `request_object_encryption_enc_values_supported`), and if the `sub` of the ID token has at least one appropriate public key.

+When re-encrypting the `id_token` value, the `sub` value from the signed `id_token` MUST be included as a `sub` parameter within the JWE protected header.
+If the `sub` has multiple public keys associated, the JWE protected header MUST distinguish the appropriate key with the JWE `kid` protected header.
+The JWE protected header MUST specify `alg` and `enc` header parameters unless the use of specific `alg` and  `enc` values have been pre-negotiated.

 The entire URL MUST NOT exceed 2048 ASCII characters.